-A full-time Officer of Instruction (or his/her spouse) of a member institution of the Lehigh Valley Association of Independent Colleges, Inc. may enroll in two undergraduate courses each semester at any Association member institution without paying tuition for those courses.
+A full-time Officer of Instruction (or their spouse) of a member institution of the Lehigh Valley Association of Independent Colleges, Inc. may enroll in two undergraduate courses each semester at any Association member institution without paying tuition for those courses.
 The following considerations govern this arrangement: [Rev. 1988]

-- 6.1.14.2.1 This privilege will not be extended to anyone enrolled as a full-time student at a member institution. - 6.1.14.2.2 It will not be applicable to courses offered in a January term or summer session.
+- 6.1.14.2.1 This privilege will not be extended to anyone enrolled as a full-time student at a member institution. - 6.1.14.2.2 It will not be applicable to courses offered in a January term or to their spouse for courses offered in a summer session.
+[Revised per Provost at request of Vice President for Human Resources and General Counsel] - 6.1.14.2.3 Any special fees normally charged by the host institution to its faculty (or their spouses) also will be charged to faculty (or their spouses) of the other member institutions. - 6.1.14.2.4 Each host institution will determine whether or not the person making application qualifies under that institution's admissions standards applicable for such purposes.

-- 6.1.14.2.3 Any special fees normally charged by the host institution to its faculty (or their spouses) also will be charged to faculty (or their spouses) of the other member institutions. - 6.1.14.2.4 Each host institution will determine whether or not the person making application qualifies under that institution's admissions standards applicable for such purposes. - 6.1.14.2.5 Faculty (or their spouses) from other institutions will be admitted only if space in the course desired is available after all regular students and employees (and their spouses) from the home institution have had an opportunity to register.
+6.1.14.2.5 Faculty (or their spouses) from other institutions will be admitted only if space in the course desired is available after all regular students and employees (and their spouses) from the home institution have had an opportunity to register.